 After breakfast at our hotel, we walked down to the Hotel Granada grabbing a couple of coffees to-go and a bottle of water from the Euro Café and loaded onto one of the three school buses going to the Medfest site.
 Once there Byron and a crew headed to the warehouse to pick up more boxes of bags of rice.
 Each box is about 30 pounds with 36 sealed, plastic bags of rice.
 Before Medfest we were supposed to bring 300 boxes and actually brought 400 boxes (14,400 bags) to the Medfest site.
 A bag gets handed out to each man woman and child attending an outreach and it is looking like 14,400 will not be enough based on the last two days experience.

 3,600 salvations have been reported up to this morning.
-Today Juanita will continue to help in the pharmacy and I go out with Joe Garza’s outreach bus again to three locations around Masaya, including the other end of a soccer field we held and outreach last year.
+Today Juanita will continue to help in the pharmacy and I go out with Joe Garza’s outreach bus again to three locations around Masaya, including the other end of a soccer field where we held an outreach last year.

 Then we all got on the buses back to Granada where everybody probably did what we did- showered, changed, ate dinner and went to bed for an early night after a day of hot, dusty, worthwhile effort.